Convergence of limit shapes for 2D near-critical first-passage percolation: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{pre}, we introduce the notation and basic definitions, including correlation length, quad-crossing topology and near-critical scaling limit, and collect some results about critical and near-critical percolation that will be used.
-Section \ref{continuum} is devoted to the construction of continuum cluster ensembles, which are the scaling limits of collections of (blue) clusters and portions of clusters for near-critical percolation.
+Section \ref{continuum} is devoted to the construction of the continuum cluster ensemble, which is the scaling limit of the collection of blue clusters for near-critical percolation.
 In Section \ref{fpp} we define FPP on continuum cluster ensembles, and obtain a law of large numbers for the point-to-point passage times of this continuum FPP.
 We also show that some quantities of the discrete FPP approximate their corresponding quantities of the continuum FPP as $p\uparrow p_c$.
 In Section \ref{global}, based on the results for the continuum FPP together with the asymptotics of the corresponding discrete quantities, we use the renormalization method to prove our main result.